wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.2.8 =
+- The country code from Stripe webhook notification is now converted to the full country name for better selection in the dropdown menu.
+- Removed the option to create new Smart checkout buttons as it has been deprecated by PayPal.
+You can get the same functionality from the new PayPal checkout buttons that have been added to the plugin.

 = 4.2.7 =
 - Added an alternative method of getting the URL if SERVER_NAME is not set in an install.
 - Fixed an error that was triggering after the transaction.